Guidance on medicines for food and non-food horses and record keeping requirements including the horse passport.

 There is a list of substances considered essential for the treatment of equidae that may be used in food horses legally.
 These substances can only be used with a withdrawal period of six months.

 The withdrawal period is the time between the last dose given to the animal and when the animal can be slaughtered for human consumption.
-Until the withdrawal period has ended, the animal or its products must not be consumed.
+The animal or its products must not be consumed until the withdrawal period has ended.

-If any substance which is not on this list or is not listed in table one of 37/2010, such as phenylbutazone, is administered to an animal, that animal must be permanently excluded from the food chain and the declaration in the passport signed by either the horse owner, its keeper or the vet.
+If any substance which is not on this list or is not listed in Table 1 of 37/2010, such as phenylbutazone, is administered to an animal, that animal must be permanently excluded from the food chain and the declaration in the passport signed by either the horse owner, its keeper or the vet.

 Selection of medicines for horses

 If, as a vet, pharmacist or Suitably Qualified Person you prescribe, administer or dispense any medicine for use in a horse you must:

 - ask to be shown the passport for the horse if you do not have prior knowledge of its status (if you have seen the passport recently and are aware of the horse’s current status, you do not have to see it before each treatment)